aws-samples/cilium-service-mesh-on-eks/README.md

   - We enable Cilium Ingress Controller.
     - We use a specific annotation from values_cilium.yaml so that Cilium Ingress can be exposed through an AWS Network Load Balancer.
   - We enable Hubble.
-- Verify with `kubectl get pods -A` that status of cilium pods and cilium agents are `Running` state.
+- Verify with `kubectl get pods -A` that status of Cilium pods and Cilium agents are `Running` state.
 - Verify with `kubectl get svc -A` that the `cilium-ingress` service has an AWS load balancer DNS name assigned to it (in the `EXTERNAL-IP` of the output.

 ### Step 4 - Deploy Product Catalog Application